ddvk/remarkable-hacks/README.md

 - undo/redo buttons latency
 - toc button
 - gotopage button
-- jump list with back button (on page change by toc or gotopage)
+- jump list with back button (on page change by toc ,gotopage)
 - scroll by a whole page in toc and listview
 - (kinda bugfix) do not reset the table of contents everytime it is shown